thetomnewton/blade-times/README.md

 A few handy date and time related Blade directives to use in your Laravel applications.

+## Requirements

+This package relies on Laravel's package auto-discovery, so it requires Laravel 5.5 or newer.

 ## Installation

 Simply run the following command in your terminal: